mgedmin/qr2text/README.rst

       --pad PAD             pad with empty border
       --decode              decode the QR codes (default if libzbar is available) --no-decode           don't decode the QR codes
+      --encode-text ENCODE_TEXT
+                            generate a QR code with given text

 .. [[[end]]]